← Back to 史記

 便

-In the seventh year, Tian Ying, the father of Meng Chang Jun of Qi, deceived Chu.
-King Wei of Chu attacked Qi, defeated them at Xu Zhou, and commanded that Qi must expel Tian Ying.
+In the seventh year, Tian Ying, father of Lord Mengchang of Qi, deceived Chu.
+King Wei of Chu attacked Qi, defeated it at Xuzhou, and ordered Qi to expel Tian Ying.
 Tian Ying feared.
 Zhang Chou falsely told the Chu king, saying: 'The reason the king achieved victory at Xu Zhou was that Tian Pan Zi was not used.
-Pan Zi had merit for the state, and the common people were used for him.
-Ying's son was not good and used Shen Ji.
+Pan Zi had rendered service to the state, and the common people were willing to serve him.
+Tian Ying’s son was unworthy and employed Shen Ji.
 As for Shen Ji, the ministers were not attached to him, and the common people were not used for him.
-Therefore the king defeated him.
-Now if the king expels Ying's son, and Ying's son is expelled, Pan Zi will certainly be used.
+Therefore, the king defeated him.
+Now if the king expels Ying's son, and he is driven out, Pan Zi will certainly be employed.
 If they again gather their officers and soldiers to meet the king, it will certainly be inconvenient for the king.'
-The Chu king therefore did not expel him.
+The King of Chu therefore did not expel him.

 71

-In the eleventh year, King Wei died, and his son King Huai Xiong Huai was established.
-Wei heard of Chu's mourning and attacked Chu, taking our Xing Shan.
+In the eleventh year, King Wei died, and his son King Huai Xiong Huai ascended the throne.
+Wei heard that Chu was in mourning and attacked Chu, taking our Xingshan.

 72